fabric8io-images/s2i/sandbox/images/centos7/README.md

 variables in the latter override the ones in `run-env.sh` from the script directory.

 This script also checks for a command `run-java-options`.
-If existant it will be called and the output is added to the environment variable `$JAVA_OPTIONS`.
+If existent it will be called and the output is added to the environment variable `$JAVA_OPTIONS`.

 Any arguments given during startup are taken over as arguments to the Java app.

 The environment variables are best set in `.sti/environment` top in you project.
-This file is picked up bei STI during building and running.
+This file is picked up by STI during building and running.

 You can also put a `sti.env` file holding theses environment variables into `${OUTPUT_DIR}` or `${OUTPUT_DIR}/classes` which will be picked up during startup of generated application.